 We’re going to review some of the best peel options available:

-TCA Peels - Trichloroacetic acid peels are considered as deeper peels, although there are variations from light to deep.
+Trichloroacetic acid peels are considered as deeper peels, although there are variations from light to deep.
 They are designed to target medium depth in the skin and should always be administered by a trained and licensed esthetician, nurse or physician (in the case of very deep).
 TCA peels work great on stubborn discoloration, sun damage, and deeper wrinkles.
 Prepping skin for these types of peels is a must in order to enhance the outcome and minimize the potential for complications.
-Your provider can help design a home care regimen that may include products like Obagi NuDerm System or PCA Pigment Gel.
+Your provider can help design a home care regimen that may include products like Obagi NuDerm System.

 Chemical peels are a wonderful way to rejuvenate your skin and enhance its appearance.
 The fall and winter seasons are also an ideal time to start a peel series.
 Call us today for your complimentary consultation or to reserve a spot at our upcoming Peels & Prosecco Event!